Assurance of Distributed Algorithms and Systems: Runtime Checking of Safety and Liveness: Implementation and experiments

 \mypar{Experiments and experience} For the running example, checking both safety and liveness, with the \co{Checker} process in Figure~\ref{fig-live} extending that in Figure~\ref{fig-safe} but replacing the last line in \co{run} in Figure~\ref{fig-live} with the last line in \co{run} in Figure~\ref{fig-safe} and adding \co{super().}\,before \co{S1()} and \co{S2()}, an example output is as shown below:

 { }

-Notice the last process, \co{ <R:a9008>}, printed in the 3 lines reporting (L2) timeout; it shows a witness for violation of the \co{each} check on lines 25-27 in Figure~\ref{fig-live}, printed at the end of line 28.
-When we increased the timeout for \co{'q-o'} to 0.01 seconds, no (L2) timeout was reported in all dozens of runs checked.
+Notice the last process, \co{<R:bb008>}, printed at the end of the 3 lines reporting (L2) timeout; it shows a witness for violation of the \co{each} check on lines 28-29 in Figure~\ref{fig-live}, printed at the end of line 30.
+When we increased the timeout for \co{'o-o'} to 0.01 seconds, no (L2) timeout was reported in all dozens of runs checked.
 When we added message loss rate of 10\%, we saw some runs reporting total timeout, and some runs reporting even all three timeouts.

 Overall, we have used the checking framework in implementation, testing, debugging, simulation, and analysis of many well-known distributed algorithms, and in developing their high-level executable specifications.
 This includes a variety of algorithms for distributed mutual exclusion and distributed consensus written in DistAlgo~\cite{Liu+12DistSpec-SSS,Liu+12DistPL-OOPSLA,Liu18LclockUnfair-APPLIED,Liu+19Paxos-PPDP}, especially including over a dozen well-known algorithms and variants for classical consensus and blockchain consensus~\cite{LiuSto19DistConsensus-PODCtut}.
 Use of DistAlgo has helped us find improvements to both correctness and efficiency of well-known distributed algorithms, e.g.,~\cite{Liu+12DistSpec-SSS,Liu18LclockUnfair-APPLIED,Liu+19Paxos-PPDP}.